Final Exams at the Law Library

 Leaving late?
 Please be sure to walk with a companion.
 Campus Safety reminds all students, faculty, and staff that officers are available 24 hours a day to escort individuals between campus locations; call extension 7777 (503-768-7777) for this service.

-We’ll be providing free coffee beginning at 5pm on weekdays, and all day on the weekends for the duration of exams.
+Starting Tuesday, April 17, we’ll be providing free coffee beginning at 5pm on weekdays, and all day on the weekends for the duration of reading period and exams.

 Law School exams from past years are available online for viewing and printing.
 The collection consists of the actual exams given to students in previous years.
 Sample answers are available for some exams; links to these are provided following the exam link.
 Whether and which exams and answers to post is up to the individual professor.